 Santa Monica College is ranked the #1 transfer institution to the University of California, California State University, the University of Southern California, and Loyola Marymount University, as well as many other four-year schools, universities, and music conservatories.

 The Audition Process

-Qualified students are permitted to take Applied Music for credit during the Fall and Spring semesters at Santa Monica College.
-Auditions to qualify will take place at the end of the Fall and Spring semesters.
-The application deadline and audition date are listed at the bottom of this page.
+Qualified students are permitted to take Applied Music for credit during the Fall and Spring semesters at Santa Monica College and are expected to make a commitment to all four semesters in the program.
+Auditions to qualify will take place at the end of the Fall and Spring semesters (the application deadline and audition date are listed at the bottom of this page).

 Each applicant will submit an application form and MP3s or links to uploaded videos of their recent performances of the repertoire that they plan to perform at the audition.
-Composers should submit two contrasting PDF scores and an MP3 (virtual instruments/MIDI acceptable) of each composition.
+Composers should submit two contrasting PDF scores and an MP3 of each composition.
 Applicants are encouraged, but not required, to include the signature of their current private music instructor or their SMC Performance Class Instructor (voice class, piano class, guitar class, etc.).
-The full-time faculty will review all applications and supporting materials, and a select group will be invited by email to an audition interview via Zoom.
+The full-time faculty will review all applications and supporting materials, and a select group will be invited by email to audition in person.

 Below are the audition repertoire requirements for each general applied area: